delatech/moo-php/README.md

 This has all been a bit fluid.
 The original serializer/deserializer became exceedingly complex, and was eventually rewritten as php-weasel.
 That has significantly cut down the quantity and complexity of code in this package.

-The MooInterface namespace contains various classes/interfaces that represent the raw Moo API and data model.
-A few of them do have a slightly more useful interface than the raw Moo model, just for ease of use (notably Side and Pack.)
-I'm not 100% convinced this is the correct design decision, as I cannot decide where to draw the line at adding to the Moo model?
+The MooInterface namespace contains various classes/interfaces that represent the raw MOO API and data model.
+A few of them do have a slightly more useful interface than the raw MOO model, just for ease of use (notably Side and Pack.)
+I'm not 100% convinced this is the correct design decision, as I cannot decide where to draw the line at adding to the MOO model?
 Is the ImageItem::calculateDefaultImageBox() method a step too far?

 Almost everything in MooInterface is "annotated" with serialization related information which is used to configure the Weasel\JsonMarshaller and Weasel\XmlMarshaller.
-These are responsible for marshalling and unmarshalling the communications with the Moo API.
+These are responsible for marshalling and unmarshalling the communications with the MOO API.

 The Client interface provides the ability to send requests to some API endpoint.
 It draws a distinction between normal API requests (`makeRequest()`), potentially unsigned get requests (`getFile()`), and file uploads (`sendFile()`.)
 Each of these methods expects an array of parameters to send in the request.

 The Api is the part which glues everything together.
-It builds Request objects, marshalls them, sends them to Moo using the Client, and unmarshalls the responses.
+It builds Request objects, marshalls them, sends them to MOO using the Client, and unmarshalls the responses.

 Extending